suhasmaddali/suhasmaddali/README.md

 [Assignment 2](https://github.com/suhasmaddali/DS-5110-Introduction-to-Data-Processing-and-Management/blob/main/002109159%20Assignment%202.sql) - Questions regarding the implementation of SQL commands were asked where we are supposed to write complex queries to retrieve information from university database.
 This gave me a good understanding of various statements and tools in sql such as join, select and where statements.

+Assignment 3 - In this assignment, I worked on solving and reading the semi-structered data.
+The data contained .html, .xml and .json files respectively.
+Various methods were used to extract useful information from the data.
+BeautifulSoup library was used to consider the .html file.

 ### Competencies

 &emsp;&emsp; 🦸 [Leadership Skills](https://github.com/suhasmaddali/Leadership-Skills-) - During my B.tech in India, I had an opportunity to direct a team of students in our final project proposal.
 It was a good opportunity for me to improve my leadership skills during the process.
 I improved my knowledge in the field of machine learning and also learned the skills needed to direct people so that we get the best results respectively.